Nuclear Power Reactor Decommissioning Market Size

 7. MARKET OPPORTUNITIES AND FUTURE TRENDS

-What is the growth rate of Nuclear Power Reactor Decommissioning Market?
+What is the current Nuclear Power Reactor Decommissioning Market size?

-The Nuclear Power Reactor Decommissioning Market is growing at a CAGR of 13.8% over the next 5 years.
+The Nuclear Power Reactor Decommissioning Market is projected to register a CAGR of 13.80% during the forecast period (2024-2029)

 Who are the key players in Nuclear Power Reactor Decommissioning Market?

-Babcock International Group PLC, GE Hitachi Nuclear Services, Fluor Corporation, Westinghouse Electric Company, AECOM are the major companies operating in Nuclear Power Reactor Decommissioning Market.
+Babcock International Group PLC, GE Hitachi Nuclear Services, Fluor Corporation, Westinghouse Electric Company and AECOM are the major companies operating in the Nuclear Power Reactor Decommissioning Market.